thachmai/thachmai.github.io/_posts/2015-01-28-learning-tips.md

 ### Learning to learn

 Learning is hard; *effective* learning is probably the most rewarding skill you might have in your repertoire.
 I might already have had some vague notions about the concepts and techniques before taking the Coursera [course](https://class.coursera.org/learning-003).
 But having them presented in such a clear and concise way really helped to put everything into perspective.
-Many thanks to Dr. Barbara Oakley and Dr. Terrence Sejnowski for putting up this small but useful missing manual for the brain.
+Many thanks to Dr. Barbara Oakley and Dr. Terrence Sejnowski for putting up this small but tremendously useful missing manual for the brain.